-Suddenly the PCs see a crowd on the edge of the camp, and elves running away and shouting: "The Black Rider!
+Suddenly the PC's see a crowd on the edge of the camp, and elves running away and shouting: "The Black Rider!
 The Black Rider!"

-The PCs can react normally (see the First Act: "A Shadow over Cuiviénen"): flee or attempt perception rolls.
-But at the end there is no trace of the Rider and everything turns out to be a false alarm (Caused by whom?
-The PCs will never know).
+The PC's can react normally (see the First Act: "A Shadow over Cuiviénen"): flee or attempt perception rolls.
+But in the end there is no trace of the Rider and everything turns out to be a false alarm (Caused by whom?
+The PC's will never know).